Hayden Lake Watershed Improvement District

 Meet the Board

-The Hayden Lake Watershed Improvement District Board is the governing body of the district.
-It consists of three directors who have been elected to their positions and serve voluntarily, receiving no monetary payment for their work and effort.
+The Hayden Lake Watershed Improvement District Board of Directors is the Improvement District’s governing body.
+It consists of three elected directors who serve voluntarily, receiving no monetary payment for their work and effort.
 All directors own land within the district.
 Moreover, they are qualified through training or experience relevant to their role and the HLWID mission.
 The regular term of office of each director is four years.
 The Board will announce elections by posting at the Hayden Lake City Hall, in the newspaper, and through social media.

-The board members make a conscious effort to make decisions that represent the whole Hayden Lake Watershed system and each of its influencing parts.
-Hayden Lake has many bays, each with unique attributes, qualities, and water quality factors.
+The board members make a conscious effort to make decisions representing the Hayden Lake Watershed system and each of its influencing parts.
+Hayden Lake has many bays with unique attributes, qualities, and water quality factors.
 Consequently, members seek to make decisions that mutually benefit all parts of Hayden Lake’s Watershed.

 Share this story: